Consensys/mythril/tests/testdata/outputs_expected/overflow.sol.o.markdown

 ### Description

+The subtraction can underflow.
-This binary subtraction operation can result in integer underflow.
+The binary subtraction operation can result in an integer underflow.

 ## Integer Underflow
 - SWC ID: 101
-- Type: Warning
+- Severity: High
 - Contract: Unknown
 - Function name: `sendeth(address,uint256)`
 - PC address: 649